mussol/100-days-of-code/log.md

 Read a lot today.
 Articles, tutorials... found a series of exercises to practice CSS selectors, which was mostly new to me, interactive and entertaining, helped a lot.
 Should find more ressources for other features to practice.
 Found some possibilities while browsing and will most probably look into them tomorrow.

+### Day 8: January 9, 2017

+Did some learning today from MDN (Mozilla Developer Network) tutorials on HTML and CSS.
+I feel my basis is finally more solid so I'm more confident.
+Have made some changes to my portfolio page while going through all features and updated the github code.
+Tomorrow will finish tutorial on CSS and search for final solution to small unresolved issues with the site.